Published on Jun 27, 2018 in Crowdfunding News

 Wrong.
 Even though creating a chatbot is simple, it’s not easy.
 Here are the nuances you’ll need to master before taking this on for yourself:

-Chatbot strategy is again, simple on the surface, but complex under the hood.
+Creating a chatbot strategy is again, simple on the surface, but complex under the hood.
 Let’s take a strategy for customer support.
 At the top level, your strategy might look like this:

 Use our chatbot to answer common questions on our site’s checkout page.